10 Tips for Buying Your First Rental Property From an Experienced Landlord

 8. Condos offer a higher ROI but single-family homes offer more peace of mind.
 Tenants tend to stay longer and there are fewer problems with neighboring units.
 And single-family homes are generally in better neighborhoods than apartments.

 With condos or multi-units the ROI is better but one unit’s problem can soon be a problem for neighboring units.
 Tenants also talk about how much they’re paying for rent, which is never good for the landlord.
 Tenants in multi-units who have issues with each other tend to involve your property management company and subsequently yourself.
-Renters of a single-family home tend to iron out their own issues.
+Renters of single-family homes tend to iron out their own issues.

 10. Debt.
 When it comes to real estate, sooner or later you will need to decide if you’re going to leverage yourself and to what degree.
 No matter what anybody tells you, this is not just a math issue.
 It’s a personality issue.
 Obviously, you can leverage yourself up to your eyeballs to get massive ROI but your cash flow will be compromised.

-On the other hand, you can have everything paid for, but your yield will be rock bottom but you’ll have monthly cash flow in perpetuity (because you’ll have no mortgage so you’ll pocket all that instead of handing it over to the bank).
+On the other hand, you can have everything paid for, but your yield will be rock bottom and you’ll have monthly cash flow in perpetuity (because you’ll have no mortgage so you’ll pocket all that instead of handing it over to the bank).
 Somewhere in there lies your comfort zone.
 Your sleep-at-night factor.
-Whether it’s maximum leverage or 50% debt-to-equity or 0% or something in between, the amount of leverage that you choose to employ will be up to you.
+Whether it’s maximum leverage of 50% debt-to-equity or 0% or something in between, the amount of leverage that you choose to employ will be up to you.

 The general rule is this: more leverage = higher ROI = higher risk = lower cash flow.
 People who employ this strategy want to get “there” faster.
 Wherever “there” is for them.
 X units or $Y million or whatever.